pyexcel/pyexcel/doc/source/tutorial.rst

     1

 ..
 TIP::
-  With pyexcel, you can regard single sheet reader as an two dimensional array and multi-sheet excel book reader as a dictionary of two dimensional arrays.
+  With pyexcel, you can regard single sheet reader as an two dimensional array and multi-sheet excel book reader as a ordered dictionary of two dimensional arrays.

 Reading a single sheet excel file
 ---------------------------------